-Project Fi offers faster speeds than T-Mobile, and if combined with WiFi and just the right locations around the globe, it could be a smart choice.
+Google Fi offers faster speeds than T-Mobile, and if combined with WiFi and just the right locations around the globe, it could be a smart choice.
 T-Mobile includes unlimited data for free.
-If you choose Project Fi and use more than 4GB of data per month, you are no longer saving money compared to T-Mobile, but it might make sense for you to pay more for faster data speeds.
+If you choose Google Fi and use more than 4GB of data per month, you are no longer saving money compared to T-Mobile, but it might make sense for you to pay more for faster data speeds.

-There are other features included with each plan, and it may be only a matter of time before T-Mobile ups their game and increases speeds, but for now the bottom line is, for the same price as 5GB of data on Project Fi, you could have unlimited data on T-Mobile.
+There are other features included with each plan, and it may be only a matter of time before T-Mobile ups their game and increases speeds, but for now the bottom line is, for the same price as 5GB of data on Google Fi, you could have unlimited data on T-Mobile.

-As a digital nomad, it is tempting to think about the faster speeds of Project Fi, but I use way too much data to be able to afford it.
+As a digital nomad, it is tempting to think about the faster speeds of Google Fi, but I use way too much data to be able to afford it.
 As romantic as it sounds, “open WiFi” just doesn’t exist in a lot of places across the globe, so that benefit is rendered useless much of the time.
 I choose to stick with unlimited data (and my iPhone) for now.

-While I appreciate that Project Fi and T-Mobile are opening up options to the nearly monopolized cellular carrier industry in the US, I do think they each only fit a specific niche of people.
+While I appreciate that Google Fi and T-Mobile are opening up options to the nearly monopolized cellular carrier industry in the US, I do think they each only fit a specific niche of people.
 Think hard before you make the switch.